Skip to On this page All posts

 The practical barrier has always been accuracy.
 If dictation produces text so messy that you spend 20 minutes correcting a paragraph you could have typed in five, the net physical cost is worse, not better.
 You’ve added mouse work and correction typing on top of the original effort.

 That’s where modern on-device transcription changes the equation.
-EnviousWispr uses two on-device backends — Parakeet for fast English dictation and WhisperKit for multi-language support, both running natively via Core ML — to transcribe speech locally on your Mac.
+EnviousWispr uses two on-device backends (Parakeet for fast English dictation and WhisperKit for multi-language support, both running natively via Core ML) to transcribe speech locally on your Mac.
 Accuracy is high enough that corrections are the exception, not the rule.
-And because post-processing with a local LLM automatically cleans up filler words, fixes punctuation, and produces polished text, the output from your voice is often closer to finished than a rushed typed draft would be.
+And because optional AI polish automatically cleans up filler words, fixes punctuation, and produces polished text, the output from your voice is often closer to finished than a rushed typed draft would be.

 The result: you speak a paragraph, and a second or two later on Apple Silicon, clean text lands in whatever app you’re working in.
 No server round-trip, no cloud dependency, no corrections marathon.
 The tension leaves your shoulders.
 You realize you’ve been bracing for pain with every keystroke, and now you don’t have to.

 Most dictation tools use a push-to-talk model.
 Hold a hotkey, speak, release.
-That works well for short bursts — a Slack reply, a quick note, a search query.
+That works well for short bursts like a Slack reply, a quick note, or a search query.
 But if typing is painful, holding a key combination for extended periods isn’t much better.

 What It Looks Like in Practice